0xHashstack/Config/README.md

 This roadmap is heavily influenced by the [official GitHub public product roadmap](https://github.com/github/roadmap).
 Thank you to the team who worked on that for paving the path!

-> The smartcontracts powering Hashstack ecosystem are built simultaneously on Binance-smart-chain & Avalacne c-chain
+> The smartcontracts powering Hashstack ecosystem are built simultaneously on Binance-smart-chain & Avalanche-c-chain

 ## Guide to Hashstack's roadmap